-If you want to become a foster carer, you need:
+If you want to become a foster carer for a child over 2 years-old, you need:

-enough space – it is important you have a spare bedroom that's not in use, and you need to show you have enough room in your home to care for a child in a safe and secure environment
+enough space – you must have a spare bedroom that's not in use, and you need to show you have enough room in your home to care for a child in a safe and secure environment

-enough time – being realistic about your working hours and other commitments, do you have enough time to do the school run and involved with a child's activities and contact visits, as well as continuing your current routines?
+enough time – being realistic about your working hours and other commitments, having enough time to do the school run and be involved with a child's activities and contact visits, as well as continuing your current routines

 You may still be able to foster a baby up to the age of 2 if you don't have a spare bedroom, as long as:

 - no-one in the household smokes or vapes (uses electronic cigarettes)